StoddardSpencer96/Portfolio/README.md

-# Portfolio
+# Portfolio of Spencer Stoddard
-My portfolio website

-For an updated version, please visit http://spencerstoddard.epizy.com/
+Hi!
+For an updated version of the website, please visit http://spencerstoddard.epizy.com/